Learn when to refinance a UK expat mortgage in 2026 using 5 key timing triggers, including fixed rate expiry, LTV changes, and income shifts.

 For a British investor with a GBP 200,000 capital gain, the UK tax is GBP 48,000 (at 24% rate).
 The same investor, now Swiss-resident, owes CHF 0 in capital gains tax.
 Over a decade of portfolio rebalancing, this difference totals hundreds of thousands of pounds.

 The critical caveat: only private investors qualify for 0% tax.
-If Swiss tax authorities classify you as a professional securities dealer or trader, your gains become business income and are fully taxable at ordinary rates (35-45% combined cantonal and federal).
+If Swiss tax authorities classify you as a professional securities dealer or trader, your gains become business income subject to income tax plus AHV/IV/EO social insurance contributions of approximately 10%, pushing the combined tax burden above 50% in many cantons.

 The definition is fact-based and subjective.
 A portfolio of 50 equity positions held 5+ years, rebalanced quarterly, is clearly private investment.
 A portfolio with 500 trades annually funded by leverage and using options is clearly professional trading.